333networks/WebInterface-Perl-MS-Qt5/README.md

 To compile a skin, run the command `./skingen.pl SKINNAME` from the `util` directory, where skinname is the lowercase folder name of your skin.
 The generated stylesheet can now be used in your webinterface config file under the `style => skinname` option.
 Stylesheets may be edited manually, but running the command again will overwrite previous changes without confirmation.

+## Optional: IP to Country lookup
+The masterserver does not perform an IP to Country lookup.
+The `listcountry.pl` Perl script queries an IP every 10 seconds through the <ip-api.com> public Json API and inserts successful queries in the masterserver database.

 ## Apache settings
 Update the vhost configuration for the Web Interface to match your repository folder path.
 You may be required to enable modules such as `mod_rewrite` and `fcgi`.